JaakkoRE/Extended-tic-tac-toe-AI/Documentation/Testing documentation.md

 https://pastebin.com/Nm2w6kE0 raw data of time tests.
 HashMap utilization is work in progress.
 Hopefully I can improve it so it improves performance.
 Currently only makes performance worse.<br>
 jacoco report
 <img src="https://raw.githubusercontent.com/JaakkoRE/Extended-tic-tac-toe-AI/master/Documentation/Images/Jacoco%20report.png">
-Length, height and vcl are same.
+Length, height and victory length (how many of the same symbol is needed to be in a row for a win) are same.
 Optimization gets bad after larger than 19 x 19 boards.
 Generally time goal is below 20 seconds.
 Depth is the biggest optimization factor and changing depth by 1 has big impact on performance.
 <img src="https://raw.githubusercontent.com/JaakkoRE/Extended-tic-tac-toe-AI/master/Documentation/Images/Graph1.png" >